bmurrtech/0-100-days-cloud-engineer/README.md

 ## ProxMox Type 1 Hypervisor Install
 ![alt_text](./images/proxmox-setup.jpg)

-- Download the lateset "ProxMox ISO [version#] ISO installer" from the [official website](https://www.proxmox.com/en/downloads/category/iso-images-pve)
+- Download the latest "ProxMox ISO [version#] ISO installer" from the [official website](https://www.proxmox.com/en/downloads/category/iso-images-pve)
 - Flash the ISO image to a USB drive (at least 8GB in size) using BalenaEtcher or Rufus (free Windows programs)
 - Plug the flashed USB drive into the PC you wish to use as your hypervisor